Connecticut / Tolland County

 DMV Information

-Residents of Rockville handle vehicle and licensing needs through the Connecticut Department of Motor Vehicles, conveniently located in Wethersfield and accessible online or by phone.
-The DMV provides a full range of driver and vehicle services for local residents.
+Residents of Rockville handle vehicle services through the Connecticut Department of Motor Vehicles, conveniently located in Wethersfield.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Connecticut